cesarr/covid19_scenarios/README.md

 </h1>

 <blockquote align="center">
-The Outbreak Explorer is a web application that facilitates "what if?" inquiry of the COVID-19 outbreak within Leon County, Florida.
+The Outbreak Explorer is a web application that facilitates "What if?" inquiry of the COVID-19 outbreak within Leon County, Florida.
 The app can be extended to include other bounded territories and other infectious diseases.
 Outbreak Explorer builds on the <a href='https://covid19-scenarios.org/' target='_blank'>COVID-19 Scenarios</a> project with a focus on agent-based models.
 </blockquote>